stacksjs/stacks/README.md

 <p align="center"><img src=".github/art/social.png" alt="Social Card of Stacks"></p>

+_Under heavy development during this week, drilling down on the "closer to final" API_

 # The Modern Monorepo

 The Stacks framework helps kick-start development of your next monorepo/component library, pre-configured with all the bells & whistles you need to get started & be productive.
 The ultimate goal of this framework is to assist in creating an interoperable library to reach the broadest developer audience.